solyoma/FalconBoard/README.md

        alone or together with Ctrl for faster movement), with the mouse or pen on Wacom graphics tablet.
    -  Mark a rectangular area with the right button on mouse or tablet.
+        If the Shift key is kept down during drawing the selection will be a square.
         If the area contained any complete drawings or screenshots then the selection will constrict around those.
    -  While a selection is active
         - insert vertical space by pressing F5.
 Height of the space is the height of the selection
         - draw a rectangle around it by pressing the R key
+        - draw an ellipse or a circle inside it by pressing C
         - if there were displayed items inside the area:
             - click inside the area to move the marked items around on the screen, release the button to paste it to that position.